hammerztein/etch-a-sketch/README.md

 - Create a webpage with a 16x16 grid of square divs using JavaScript and flexbox.
 - Set up a hover effect on each of the squares that will change color when mousing over them.
 - Add user input that will change grid size.
-- Add a feature to randomize square color on each interaction - `Additional`
+- Add a feature to randomize square color on each interaction. - `Additional`
-- Add a progressive darkening/shading effect where each iteration will darken the square by 10% - `Additional`
+- Add a progressive darkening/shading effect where each iteration will darken the square by 10%. - `Additional`

 ## Links